 A bit more about the course and the lessons

 The Year 12 Standard and Higher courses will improve the overall level of students’ competence in the language, especially cementing the foundations of grammar laid down at GCSE.
 They will learn to skim and scan texts, and will be encouraged to read for pleasure as well as to write in both a controlled and targeted way and to express themselves freely.
-They will study three core topics (Communication & Media, Global Issues and Social Relationships) and at least two of the following five options: Health; Customs & Traditions; Leisure; Science & Technology; Cultural Diversity).
+They will study 5 themes (Identities, Experiences, Human Ingenuity, Social Organisation and Sharing the Planet) across 4 terms (all of year 12 and Autumn of Year 13)

 The Year 13 courses will focus increasingly on the respective targets of Higher or Standard Level, with the Higher Level group extending the range and quantity of the material they cover, specifically through the study of target language literature, as well as refining their use of the language to reach the required Higher Level.
-The course is examined at the end of Year 13 with a range of written and spoken exams.
-Students will sit a reading comprehension paper (Paper I), an essay paper (Paper II) and a written assessment conducted in class which will give students the chance to write more creative pieces.
-In addition, students will sit three interactive oral exams, where they debate an issue with their peers, as well as an individual speaking exam in February of Year 13.
+The course is examined at the end of Year 13 with a range of written, reading, listening and spoken exams.
+Students will sit an essay-writing paper (Paper I), a reading and listening paper (Paper II) and an individual speaking exam in February of Year 13.

 At the heart of the IB is the idea of encouraging an awareness and appreciation of other peoples, their cultures and perspectives.
 In Modern Languages we want to help achieve this by taking each student to a country where their language is spoken at least once during the course, and we organise a successful work experience trip each year to help students combine their linguistic skills with the opportunity to gain business experience.
 The Modern Languages Department also runs a range of Key Stage 5 cultural trips (to from local ones to the theatre, to those to China, Japan and Russia), and exchanges with schools in France, Germany, Italy and Spain.